List of Victory Day Parades in Minsk: On the pandemic

 The World Health Organization attributed the rising rate of infections in the country to the "lack of adequate social distancing measures" and urged the government cancel the parade.
 The day of the parade saw and increase of case by 1271 people, with the trend staying the same over the next couple of days.
 On 13 May, NEXTA reported a total of 27,717 cases with a daily gain of 1,369.

 On relations with Russia

 In the Western media, the parade gave the appearance of an attempt to upstage the Moscow celebrations.
 The contrasting messages from both countries clashed when the Belarusian government accused Channel One Russia correspondent Alexei Kruchinin and his cameraman of spreading fake news about the virus in Belarus.
 On 6 May, Kremlin Press Secretary Dmitry Peskov refuted allegations that Russian President Vladimir Putin criticized Lukashenko for holding the parade, calling them "unreliable wild speculations".
 Investigative journalist Ihar Tyshkevich suggested that one of the motives for holding the parade was to fight Russian propaganda about the country that had increased in the previous year.

+2025

+The 2025 parade celebrated the 80th anniversary of the end of the war.
+It was held in the evening to allow for President Lukashenko to participate after attending the 2025 Moscow Victory Day Parade that day.
+Presiding over the parade were Defence Minister Lieutenant General Viktor Khrenin and Deputy Defense Minister Major General Alexander Naumenko.
+The parade included units from Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, China, and Russia (Mikhailovskaya Military Artillery Academy and Nizhny Novgorod Cadet Corps of the Volga Federal District).
+For the first time, the procession of the flag of Belarus and the Victory Banner held before the inspection of troops.